irvinlim/apple-health-ingester/README.md

       --influxdb.staticTags strings          Additional tags to add to InfluxDB for every single request, in key=value format.
       --influxdb.workoutsBucketName string   InfluxDB bucket name for workouts.
       --localfile.metricsPath string         Output path to write metrics, with one metric per file.
 All data will be aggregated by timestamp.
 Any existing data will be merged together.
-      --log uint32                           Log level to use, defaults to 4 (INFO).
+      --log string                           Log level to use. (default "info")
 ```

 ### Global Configuration